 - It ensures that the Council is compliant with LGPS and other relevant regulations;

 - It’s made up of seven members, with equal representation of Scheme members and employers; and

 - It meets quarterly.

 Members of the Southwark LPB are:

-- Mike Ellsmore – (Chair of the Board) – independent
+- Mike Ellsmore – (Independent Chair)

 - Dominic Cain – (Vice Chair) – employer representative